znsio/specmatic-documentation/documentation/stubbing-jms.md

 ### Implementing ActiveMQ server

-Create new [TestInitialContextFactory.java](jms-stub-code/TestInitialContextFactory.java) file into src/test/jms;
+Create new [TestInitialContextFactory.java](jms-stub-code/TestInitialContextFactory.java) file into src/test/jms package.

 This will create ActiveMQ server for which client can interact.